mr7brown/agb.github.io/pages/blog/blog-tech-home.md

 If there are any topics that you are curious to learn more about or you believe would be worth documenting, feel free to reach out to me directly and I will try to curate information that better serves the tech community.

+Also, be sure to check out my [style guide](/style_intro.html) that I helped write for Google Engineers!